ten-protocol/go-ten/docs/testnet/limitations.md

 These are the key limitations to be aware of when developing for Obscuro testnet:

-1. Streaming events are not yet implemented.
-Instead events are only available in the transaction receipt.
-1. The gas feature is not implemented yet.
 1. New nodes cannot be added.
 For now the number of Obscuro nodes is fixed.
 1. Data revelation is not implemented yet.
 1. Security is not fully implemented.
 Some keys are still hardcoded.